 The Scope of the Problem

 When reporting on the scope of the problem, most rely on data from a 2012 Centers for Disease Control (CDC) that breaks down U.S. suicide rates by occupation.
 People working in “farming, fishing, and forestry” had the highest rates compared to all other industries, at 84.5 per 100,000.
 That number is more than five times the national rate and is comparable to high suicide rates among military veterans.
+[Update: in late June, the CDC retracted the findings of its study, noting that the study misclassified farmers and that their rate of death by suicide is perhaps fourth-highest in the country (additionally, the category of workers that includes farmworkers has the fourth-highest rate of death by suicide).]

 While more recent data doesn’t exist, farmers and advocates point to anecdotal evidence that suggests suicide rates among farmers have been rising.
 Last spring, the National Farmers Union (NFU) launched an online resource called the Farm Crisis Center because “we really started hearing from a lot of our members that there are real, growing problems and there are a lot of farmers in crisis,” said Matt Perdue, NFU’s government relations representative.